MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

 insight about said ideas you have, an interruption will not break down grand mental castles of insight that you will need to painfully reconstruct.
 This is, to put it mildly, incredibly valuable in the open-plan offices that are the norm today.
+I dislike being interrupted as much as the next person in flow, but since it's a reality of the modern office life, we might as well build systems to mitigate the impact they have.
 The ability to just put down your work, and go do something that is important elsewhere is an amazing capability in modern offices.
 There is also, of course, a wonderful [Hamming quote](https://gist.github.com/b3d44ed936ce863f2232145d85019d01) for this.

 Thinking-by-writing is, in my opinion, an underutilized tools for finding